 Rent Increases

-The window for submitting rent increase requests is open from October 1 to December 31.
-Family designated developments have the option to request either a non-budget based rent increase subject to compliance testing or a budget based rent increase which would allow for a rent increase up to a maximum amount as determined by MHDC.
+Units occupied April 30, 2025 or earlier will continue to be subject to MHDC’s existing policy for rent increases in effect prior to May 1, 2025 policy change.
+Family designated developments have the option to request either a non-budget-based rent increase subject to compliance testing or a budget-based rent increase which would allow for a rent increase up to a maximum amount as determined by MHDC.
 Senior designated developments are capped at the greater of 2% or the prior year Social Security Cost of Living Adjustment (COLA).
 Developments electing Average-Income Set-Aside, the income and rent levels will be assigned from the beginning based on the market study submitted at the time of application.
 MHDC will input the income levels into AMRS so developments can track the range for every potential income and rent level.
 All MHDC-approved rent increases are issued on Form Schedule II.

 Rent Increase Requirements and Procedures